 (1) Evidence that the individual has successfully demonstrated the ability to work effectively with pupils;

 (2) Evidence that the individual possesses a substantive knowledge of the applied for pupil-activity program.
 Examples of substantive knowledge include successful completion of a college or university course related to the applied for pupil activity program or successful work experience, as determined by hiring authority in the applied for pupil-activity program;

 (3) The individual's knowledge of the school's applicable rules and regulations;

-(5) Evidence that the individual has completed all of the requirements specified in paragraphs (E) of this rule.
+(5) Evidence that the individual has completed all of the requirements specified in paragraph (E) of this rule.
 All requirements shall remain valid during the time for which the pupil activity permit is issued.

-(D) Before hiring any individual employed directly, or pursuant to a contract with a public or private entity for the provision of services to direct, supervise or coach a pupil activity program that involves athletics, routine or regular physical activity or health and safety considerations, the hiring authority shall assure that the individual has obtained a pupil-activity permit issued by the state board of education under divisions (A) or (B) of section 3319.303 of the Revised Code and paragraph (E) of this rule.
+(D) Before hiring any individual employed directly, or pursuant to a contract with a public or private entity for the provision of services to direct, supervise or coach a pupil activity program that involves athletics, routine or regular physical activity or health and safety considerations, the hiring authority shall assure that the individual has obtained a pupil-activity permit issued by the state board of education under division (A) or (B) of section 3319.303 of the Revised Code and paragraph (E) of this rule.

 (E) Any individual who holds a pupil-activity permit issued in accordance with this rule, as verified by the hiring authority upon employment, shall demonstrate that he or she:

 (2) Has successfully completed and, unless otherwise stated in law, maintained an approved training course in the following areas during the period for which the pupil-activity permit is issued:

 (d) First-aid training through one of the following methods: